 Theft, Major Fraud, Shoplifting, Credit Card Fraud

 Our electronic world has changed the face of theft and fraud, and the way Toronto defence lawyers need to be trained.
-David G. Bayliss knows how to use technology to the advantage of those who require a strong defence.
+David G. Bayliss is highly computer literate and understands how to use technology to the advantage of those who require a strong defence.
 David and his legal team are experienced in the defence of the following offences:

 Theft: Can range from shoplifting to electronic deception or online theft.